 Orange Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Orange Beach is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Orange Beach doesn't have a public transportation system that people use for their commute.

-The per capita income in Orange Beach in 2018 was $51,886, which is wealthy relative to Alabama and the nation.
-This equates to an annual income of $207,544 for a family of four.
-However, Orange Beach contains both very wealthy and poor people as well.
+The per capita income in Orange Beach in 2022 was $55,769, which is wealthy relative to Alabama and the nation.
+This equates to an annual income of $223,076 for a family of four.

 The people who call Orange Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Orange Beach residents report their race to be White, followed by Asian.
+The greatest number of Orange Beach residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Orange Beach include Irish, English, German, French, and Scottish.

 The most common language spoken in Orange Beach is English.
 Other important languages spoken here include Slavic languages and Spanish.